developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/use/index.md

 ### Recommission a Device

 A device can be recommissioned after being found or previously **Decommissioned** and needs to be placed back into the active device pool (e.g. returned from repair).
 Recommissioning a device restarts the device status reporting to the server.
 When recommissioning a device, if a license is available it is automatically allocated to the device.
-If no license is available, the device remains in the decommissioned state, preventing the app from operating and the device from being found.
+If no license is available, the device remains in the decommissioned state and a <a href="./#addeditanote">note</a> is automatically added indicating there is no license available.
+This note overwrites any pre-existing note.
+When a license is available, the admin or manager must recommission the device to allocate the license and manually delete the note.

-<br><br>
-Steps to recommission a device:
+<p>Steps to recommission a device:</p>

 1. In the dashboard, scroll down and tap **Decommissioned** or **Found** to display the corresponding list of devices.
 2. Perform _one_ of the following procedures:<br>Tap and hold the device card and select **Recommission.**<br>